FAQ- Force Technical Info and Troubleshooting Guide

 In most cases, you will not need to remove the bolt from the ram to perform routine maintenance.
 If you need to access the shutoff o-rings or internal volume chamber o-rings, you can remove the bolt from the ram by using a 7/32 allen wrench in the back of the ram and gripping the bolt with a clean microfiber to untwist.
 If you are struggling to disassemble these two components, you may want to grip the bolt using a rubber reg cover or rubber glove for a better grip.
 If you are still struggling to remove the bolt from the ram, you can grip the bolt with a wrench or vice grips but make sure to use a sturdy cushion or strap between the wrench jaws so you do not mar the surface of the bolt.
 Never grab the bolt by the stem as this is a sealing surface.

 If you are experiencing a leak in the breech of the marker, de-gas the marker and remove the engine.
 Regrease or replace the 020 o-ring at the front of the volume chamber.
 If the leak persists after changing out the 020 o-ring, change out the 110 u-cup inside the front of the volume chamber.
+The opening of the 110 U-Cup should point rearward after you install it.
 Apply a small amount of grease to the u-cup and bolt stem when re-assembling.

 If you are experiencing a leak at the rear of engine (back cap area), de-gas and remove the engine and uninstall the back cap by unscrewing the engine detaining pin to access the back block assembly.
 Remove the 2 back block screws and carefully separate the back block from the engine.
 Be careful not to lose any parts of the gas interlock assembly.
 Once you have separated the back block from the ram housing, you can access the 2 small (black) pistons and regrease/change out the 1x3mm o-rings on each piston.
 Make sure to regrease these piston o-rings before reassembly.
 The back block mounting screws should be tool tight when putting the assembly back together.
 The engine detaining pin must be tool tight (very tight) when reinstalling the back cap to the engine.